 How do I use Enlarged View mode?

 The Enlarged View mode supports the latest iPhone models' narrow depth of field (DoF).
-This helps ensure the best image quality on the optics of the latest iPhone.
+This helps ensure the best image quality on the latest iPhone optics.
 When taking TBP images, if you notice an arrow like Enlarged View.
-Icon., please click it to ensure your pictures are of the best quality.
+Icon., please click it to ensure your pictures are of the best quality and to maintain the optimal focal distance with your iPhone.

 Enlarge View Mode.
 TBP Zoom In.

-*For the best image quality (using iPhone 14/15/16 Pro (Max), please turn on 48MP resolution.
+*For the best image quality (on the iPhone 14/15/16 Pro (Max), please turn on 48MP resolution.
 Learn how to turn on the setting here.

-1. Start with TBP and prepare to take total body images.
-Learn how to add or upload images here.
+1. In TBP, you will prepare to take total body images.
+Learn how to add or upload those images here.

 2. If you notice an arrow like , please click it.
 This ensures the best image quality on your iPhone.
-Learn about depth-of-field and how it works by scrolling to the bottom.
+To learn more about depth-of-field and how it works, please scroll to the bottom.

 1. No image: a generic silhouette will appear.
 You can turn this feature off by clicking the "Ghost On/Ghost" button in the top right corner.